Prelude in A-flat major (Rachmaninoff)

 A florid, étude-like figure repeats and evolves throughout the eighth Prelude.

-The Prelude in A-flat major, Op.
+The Prelude in A♭ major, Op.
 23, No. 8, is a 1903 composition by Sergei Rachmaninoff.
 It is part of Rachmaninoff's Ten Preludes, Op.
 23.

 Structure

 The work is three-part ternary; however, it assumes monothematic characteristics.
 The first occurrence Section A comprises measures 1–19, Section B of 19–43, Section A returns from measures 43–70, and the coda is placed at measures 70–78.

-A right hand figuration extends over a descending quarter-note melody in the first two bars, outlining the A flat chord.
+A right hand figuration extends over a descending quarter-note melody in the first two bars, outlining the A♭ chord.
 This motive repeats, and then is varied in measures 5–8, in succession.
 From measures 9–18, the section is restated though a transient modulation to E major (at measure 15).
-An imperfect cadence in the tonic bridges the transitory gap in measure 18 to the B section in E flat.
+An imperfect cadence in the tonic bridges the transitory gap in measure 18 to the B section in E♭.

 Measures 19–20 introduce a variant of the main motive.
 Now in a new key, the bass melody changes, descending chromatically in an eighth-note figure.